xz-stjude/MitoEdit/README.md

 ```
 **Note:** The Conda environment should be named `run_talen_env` for MitoEdit to correctly use the TALE-NT tool.
 There is no need to activate the conda environment, as the pipeline will automatically use `run_talen_env` if it is installed in Conda.
 This environment is specifically for the TALE-NT Tool.

-## What data parameters does MitoEdit require?
+## What input parameters are needed by MitoEdit?
-MitoEdit needs the following input parameters:
+MitoEdit requires the following parameters:
 ### Required Data Parameters:

 #### 1. Position: